Quigley Down Under: Plot

 Marston's men are also in town and recognize Quigley's saddle.
 When they attack, cornering him in a burning building, he escapes through a skylight and kills all but one of them.
 The injured survivor is sent back to say Quigley will be following.
-But first Quigley returns to Cora and the baby, which she has just saved from an attack by dingoes.
-She had tried to stop that child from crying too, but finally let him make as much noise as he liked as she killed the animals using a revolver that Quigley had left for her.
-Back in town, Cora gives the baby to Aborigines trading there after Quigley tells her that she (Cora) has a right to happiness.
+Quigley returns to Cora and the baby, which she has just saved from an attack by dingoes.
+She had tried to stop that child from crying, too, but finally let him make as much noise as he liked, as she had killed the animals using a revolver that Quigley had left for her.
+Back in town, Cora gives the baby to Aboriginal Australians trading there after Quigley tells her that she (Cora) has a right to happiness.

-Next morning, Quigley rides away to confront Marston at his station.
-At first he shoots the defenders from his location in the hills, but is eventually shot in the leg and captured by Marston's last two men.
-Marston, who has noticed that Quigley only ever carries a rifle, decides to give him a lesson in the "quick-draw" style of gunfighting.
-However, Marston and his men are beaten to the draw by Quigley; as Marston lies dying, Quigley refers to an earlier conversation, telling him, "I said I never had much use for one [a revolver]; never said I didn't know how to use it."
+The next morning, Quigley rides away to confront Marston at his station.
+At first, he shoots the defenders from his location in the hills, but is eventually shot in the leg and captured by Marston's last two men.
+Marston, who has noticed that Quigley only ever carries a rifle, decides to give him a lesson in the "quick-draw" style of gun fighting.
+Marston and his men are beaten to the draw by Quigley; as Marston lies dying, Quigley refers to an earlier conversation, telling him, "I said I never had much use for one [a revolver]; never said I didn't know how to use it".

-Marston's servant comes out of the house and gives Quigley his rifle back, then walks away from the ranch, stripping off his western-style clothing as he goes.
-An army troop now arrives to arrest Quigley, until they notice the surrounding hills are lined with Aborigines and decide to withdraw.
-Later Quigley and Cora book a passage back to America in the name of Cora's husband, since Quigley is still wanted.
+Marston's servant comes out of the house and gives Quigley his rifle back.
+The servant then walks away from the ranch, stripping off his western-style clothing as he goes.
+A British cavalry troop now arrives to arrest Quigley, until they notice the surrounding hills are lined with Aboriginal Australians and decide to withdraw.
+Later, Quigley and Cora book a passage back to America in the name of Cora's husband, since Quigley is wanted.
 On the wharf, she reminds him that he once told her that she had to say two words before he could make love to her.
-Smiling broadly, she calls him "Matthew Quigley" and the two embrace for the first time.
+Smiling broadly, she calls him "Matthew Quigley" and the two embrace.